keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 as soon as you apply
 [basic annotations](integrate/#basic-annotations)
 to the `Deployment` resource.
-Metrics are collected only for the `Deployment` resources that are annotated.
+Metrics are collected only for the resources that are annotated.

 To view DORA metrics, run the following command: